Born in 1864, of Scottish ancestry, in Tranmere, Birkenhead, he married Maud Parris in 1886. They had seven children. He died 1934 Moorside, Neston.

-After apprenticeship/articled to Liverpool architect, with Francis Doyle.
-Doyle was architect of churches in Neston, (see Town Trail point 1 and 10), St Mary & St Helen’s, Parish Church 1874-5, tower rebuilt, and United Reformed/ Presbyterian Church 1884.
+He was apprenticed/articled to Liverpool architect Francis Doyle.
+Doyle was architect of churches in Neston, (see Town Trail point 1 and 10), St Mary & St Helen’s Parish Church 1874-5, tower rebuilt, and United Reformed/ Presbyterian Church 1884.

-Aubrey Thomas also built a retreat in Wales c 1918 – Cartrefle fishing lodge, Pont y Gwyddelat, near Abergele, Snowdonia, 21 acres and a mile of trout fishing on the rivers Elwy and Aled.
-It had 4 bedrooms, bath and shower rooms, a kitchen/ diner and a rod room.
-Gardening was his passion
+Aubrey Thomas also built a retreat in Wales c 1918 – Cartrefle fishing lodge, Pont y Gwyddel, near Abergele, 21 acres and a mile of trout fishing on the rivers Elwy and Aled.
+It had four bedrooms, bath and shower rooms, a kitchen/ diner and a rod room.
+Gardening was his passion.

 Aubrey Thomas avoided publicity and refused a knighthood.